exonum/exonum-doc/src/index.md

 ### Specifications

-Exonum documentation contains in-depth discussions for numerous other aspects of the framework, such as [binary serialization](architecture/serialization.md), [storage](architecture/storage.md) and [networking](advanced/network.md).
+Exonum documentation contains in-depth discussions on numerous other aspects of the framework, such as [binary serialization](architecture/serialization.md), [storage](architecture/storage.md) and [networking](advanced/network.md).